ayekat/localdir/README.md

 -------

-My goal is to keep the top-level user home directory as clean as possible by honouring the [XDG base directory specification][url:xdgspec], adapted to recreate the [Linux file system hierarchy][man:hier] (FHS) under `~/.local`.
+My goal is to keep the top-level user home directory as clean as possible by honouring the [XDG base directory specification][fdo:xdgspec], adapted to recreate the [Linux file system hierarchy][man:hier] (FHS) under `~/.local`.
 In detail, this means that the following environment variables are set: